 Tie-dyeing was one of my favorite hobbies in my childhood, so you can on image my excitement when it popped on Michael Kor’s SS 2012 runway.
-I love this monotone take on the look, and decided to try it out on a skirt that the lovely ladies over at BurdaStyle made for me (check out the post here).
+I love this monotone take on the look, and decided to try it out on a skirt that the lovely ladies over at BurdaStyle made for me.
 I went with purple because I wanted a color to transition from the Summer to Fall.

 Steps in Making a Tie Dye Skirt